Merge conflicts

 5. For each conflict, select Use ours or Use theirs to mark the version of the conflicted lines you want to keep.
 This decision is known as “resolving the conflict.”

-6. When you’ve resolved all of the conflicts, enter a Commit message.
+6. When you’ve resolved all the conflicts, enter a Commit message.

 7. Select Commit to source branch.

-Some merge conflicts are more complex, and you must manually modify lines to resolve their conflicts.
-The merge conflict resolution editor helps you resolve these complex conflicts in the GitLab interface:
+Some merge conflicts are more complex, and you must manually edit lines to resolve them.

 1. On the left sidebar, select Search or go to and find your project.